michael105/michael105.github.io/index.md

 (did need a number, which isn't a potency of 2..36.
 What a prime > 36 cannot be.
 Most lazy solution. )

+...

+reading this again. the oneliner is the most simple solution, I could type.
+There are better approaches, found primes should be stored, and there's a gap below the square root, where no number can be a factor of b without having a factor below this gap.

+Andsoon.
+Anyways.
+I leave this the way it is.

 *tags primes*

 ---